HOW-TO: Request a Conference

 CRITERIA FOR SUBMISSION

 The New CMT Site Request page opens.
-It is important to read the criteria for submission:
+It is important to read the criteria BEFORE submission:

 - The page automatically designates you as a Chair.